Chuck Noll

 Charles Henry Noll (January 5, 1932 – June 13, 2014) was an American professional football player and head coach.
 Regarded as one of the greatest head coaches of all time, his sole head coaching position was for the Pittsburgh Steelers of the National Football League (NFL) from 1969 to 1991.
 When Noll retired after 23 years, only three other head coaches in NFL history had longer tenures with one team.
 (Note: George Halas, 30 years with the Chicago Bears, Curly Lambeau, 29 years with the Green Bay Packers, and Tom Landry, 29 years with the Dallas Cowboys.)

-After a seven-year playing career that included two NFL Championships as a member of his hometown Cleveland Browns and several years as an assistant coach with various teams, in 1969 Noll took the helm of the Steelers (which had played in only one post-season game in its previous 36 years, a 21–0 loss), and turned it into a perennial contender.
+After a seven-year playing career that included two NFL Championships as a member of his hometown Cleveland Browns and several years as an assistant coach with various teams, in 1969 Noll took the helm of the Steelers (which had played in only one playoff game in its previous 36 years, a 21–0 loss), and turned it into a perennial contender.
 As a head coach, Noll won four Super Bowls, four AFC titles and nine Central Division championships, compiled a overall record, a 16–8 playoff record and had winning records in 15 of his final 20 seasons.
 His tenure was defined by a dominant Steelers team, built on the legendary "Steel Curtain" defense and a potent offense.
 With Terry Bradshaw at quarterback, Franco Harris, Lynn Swann, and John Stallworth led the attack, while defensive greats Joe Greene, Jack Lambert, and Mel Blount anchored one of the most feared units in NFL history.
 His four Super Bowl victories rank second behind Bill Belichick for the most of any head coach in NFL history, and are the most ever by a head coach without a Super Bowl loss.

 Between his playing and coaching tenures, Noll won a total of seven NFL Championships as well as one AFL Championship and was elected to the Pro Football Hall of Fame in 1993, his first year of eligibility.

 Noll built the team through astute drafting and meticulous tutoring.
 During his career, he was notable for the opportunities he gave African Americans, starting the first black quarterback in franchise history and hiring one of the first black assistant coaches in league history.
-He was often credited with maintaining the morale of Western Pennsylvania, despite the region's steep economic decline in the late 20th century, by creating a team of champions in the image of its blue-collar fan base.
+He was often credited with maintaining the morale of Western Pennsylvania, despite the region's steep economic decline in the late 20th century, by creating a team of champions in the image of its blue collar fan base.